 If the publication was generous enough to provide you a little feedback, read it, and then put it away.
 You probably can’t read any feedback with a clear mind anyway, because of your disappointment.
 That’s okay for now.

 You will never really know why a publication says yes or no. Your story might not be finished yet.
 It might need another revision.
-It might be perfect as it is, even though it was sent back.
+But it also might be perfect as it is, even though it was sent back.
 It might just need to be read by a different editor.

 If you spend too long trying to figure it out, you will enter a long, twisty hole of confusion and doubt.